draperlaboratory/VaderModularFuzzer/docs/coremodules/core_modules_readme.md

 The NewCoverageController supports the `runTimeInMinutes` parameter with the same behavior as the IterativeController.

 ## RunOnceController
 The RunOnceController runs each of its submodules exactly once and then completes.
-This module is currently used to support server based corpus minimization, but it could be used to implement other kinds of behaviors that should occur only once.
+This module could be used to implement any kind of behaviors that should occur only once.
 This Controller supports any number of initializationModules, inputGeneratorModules, and outputModules.
 Up to one executor and feedback modules are supported.
 All module types are optional, however a feedback module cannot be specified without an executor to go with it, and if an executor module is used a feedback modules must be provided as well.

 This module will not do anything unless at lease one submodule is specified in the configuration file.
-It does not provide any additional configuration options (beyond the distributed fuzzing related options that are supported by the base ControllerModule class).
+It does not provide any additional configuration options (beyond the default options supported by all core module controllers).

 # Distributed Fuzzing Modules and Configuration Options
 These modules and settings are only used when running VMF in distributed fuzzing mode.